-- Student Groups: - Elementary students will be allowed to charge a maximum of ten (\$10.00) dollars.
-These meals will include only the menu items of the reimbursable meal. - After the balance exceeds ten (\$10.00) dollars, the student may be given a designated menu alternate. - No charges will be allowed for ala carte foods and beverages. - Parents/guardians of students with negative balances will be contacted electronically, by correspondence, by phone call by the District Accounting Office, or by the Food Service Department. - On May 15 annually all charging will be cut off. - Parents/guardians will be sent a written request for "payment in full." - All charges not paid before the end of the school year will be carried forward into the next school year. - If a financial hardship is suspected, families will be encouraged to apply for free/reduced meals at any time during the school year. - Each building principal will send a letter to all parents on or before the first day of school notifying them of the requirements of this policy.
+- 1. Stanberry R-II Students - Students will be allowed to charge a maximum of twenty (\$20.00) dollars. - 1.
+These meals will include only the menu items of the reimbursable meal. - 2.
+After the balance exceeds twenty (\$20.00) dollars, the student may be given a designated menu alternate. - 3.
+After this maximum has been met, no additional charges will be accepted, including ala carte food items and beverages. - 2.
+Parents/guardians of students with negative balances will be contacted electronically, by letter correspondence, or by phone call by the school district. - 3.
+Annually, after the last Friday of the school year, all charging meals will not be permitted. - Parents/guardians will be sent a written request for "payment in full." - o All charges not paid before the end of the school year will be carried forward into the next school year. - Graduating seniors must pay all charges in full.
+Failure to do so may result in the delinquent student being denied participation in graduation ceremonies. - 4.
+If a financial hardship is suspected, families will be encouraged to apply for free/reduced meals at any time during the school year. - 5.
+The student handbooks will have this policy included in order to notify parents/guardians of the policy requirements.
 This policy will also be published on the District's website.